hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

  * Remove one or more pending airdrops from state on behalf of the sender(s)
  * for each airdrop.<br/>
  *
- * Each pending airdrop canceled is removed from state and no longer available to claim.
+ * Each pending airdrop canceled SHALL be removed from state and SHALL NOT be available to claim.
  *
- * Each cancellation will be represented in the transaction body and will not need restating
+ * Each cancellation SHALL be represented in the transaction body and SHALL NOT be restated
  * in the record file.
  * All cancellations MUST succeed for this transaction to succeed.
  */